 Please update your contact information with the Water District so that we may contact you in case of an emergency.
-You may write on your payment slip or call 207-384-2257 to verify current information.
+You may write this information on your payment slip or call 207-384-2257 and speak to someone directly.

 It is your responsibility to keep the water meter from freezing.